mebusy/notes/dev_notes/highPerformancePython.md

  - -s cumulative flag tells cProfile to sort by cumulative time spent inside each function;
 	- this gives us a view into the slowest parts of a section of code

+### use line_profile

+line_profiler is the strongest tool for identifying the cause of CPU-bound problems in Python code.

+It works by profiling individual func‐ tions on a line-by-line basis, so you should start with cProfile and use the high-level view to guide which functions to profile with line_profiler.

+ - `pip install line_profiler`
+ - 在需要profile 的函数上， 加上 @profile   修饰
+ - `python /Library/Python/2.7/site-packages/kernprof.py  -lv diffusion_python.py`
+    - -l for line-by-line (rather than function-level) profiling
+    - -v for verbose output.
+Without -v you receive an .lprof output that you can later analyze with the line_profiler module.

 ## Memory profile

  - install